lmjohns3/theanets/docs/quickstart.rst

 ========================

-Suppose you're interested in learning a model that can classify an image of an MNIST digit as a 0, a 1, a 2, etc. For this task, you can use the :ref:`Classifier <models-classification>` feedforward network model.
+Suppose you're interested in learning a model that can classify an image of an MNIST digit as a 0, a 1, a 2, etc. For this task, you would normally use the :ref:`Classifier <models-classification>` feedforward network model.
 To use this model in your code, the skeleton above expands like::